basic-web-components/basic-web-components/packages/basic-component-mixins/README.md

    also feel correct in a future world in which native ES6 and web components are everywhere.

 All of the top-level Basic Web Components are constructed with these mixins.
-By design, most of those components are little more than combinations of these mixins.
+In fact, by design, most of those components are little more than combinations of mixins.
 That factoring allows you to create your own web components in the likely event that your needs differ from those driving the design of the Basic Web Components.
 You can use these mixins without using those components.